mhoogveld/check_cisco_ip_sla/README.md

 corresponding SLA will go down which this plugin can monitor.
 This is just one example, however SLAs can be configured for various other tasks.
 For more info on IP SLA's, see the manual for your Cisco device on IP SLA's.
 An example is [the manual for a Cisco 4500 series](http://www.cisco.com/c/en/us/td/docs/switches/lan/catalyst4500/12-2/44sg/configuration/guide/Wrapper-44SG/swipsla.html)
+At the moment, only rtt-type echo and pathEcho are supported and tested (aka icmp-echo and path-echo).
+Other types (like jitter) need to be implemented or at least tested.
+Suggestions and/or help is always welcome.

+## Changelist
+* v1.0.0 (2016-00-00)
+  * Initial release
+* v1.0.1 (2017-02-00)
+  * Fixed bug which appeared when OID's were returned in text form when the RTT-MIB was installed on the system.
+* v1.0.2 (2017-03-12)
+  * Added round trip time perf data.
+  * Added warning when checking unsupported IP SLA types.
+  * IMPORTANT backward incompatible change: Repurposed the '--version' parameter from setting the snmp-version to displaying the scripts version.
+    To specify the snmp version, use '-v' or '--snmp-version'

 ## Installation
 Requirements: